monzo/progression-framework/src/README.md

 npm build
 ```
 Which runs (`gatsby build`)
-Note. reason why Im not using ` Yarn `to instal the node_modules is there is a strange issue when downloading and running the `Sharp` package 🤷🏽‍♂️
+Reason why I'm not using ` Yarn `to instal the node_modules is there is a strange issue when downloading and running the `Sharp` package using our network. 🤷🏽‍♂️